 In this article, I will describe you how to obtain root access on Android device in spite of security, so basically we will discuss some Android exploit development tips.
 I will delve deeply into one of the Android rooting principles - the

-adb exhaustion attack, which is simpler to understand than a previous
+adb exhaustion attack, one of the Andoid vulnerabilities, which is simpler to understand than a previous

 udev exploit.
 It is suitable for all Android-powered devices with the version 2.2 and lower.